Last Updated on June 1, 2023 by Ravi Sankar Robbi

 - Incurred electricity expenditure of more than Rs.
 1 lakh

-This criteria is only for Resident and Ordinarily Resident (RONR).
+This criterion is only for Residents and Ordinarily Residents (RONR).
 If your Residential Status is RONR for any previous year, then in addition to the above two criteria you also check for the following:

-- Beneficial owner or Beneficiary of any asset (including financial asset) located outside India or
+- The beneficial owner or Beneficiary of any asset (including financial assets) located outside India or

 - Signing authority in any account located outside India

-If you don’t fall under any of the above mentioned criteria then you need not file ITR mandatorily.
-In such case, you can file your ITR voluntarily if you wish to do so.
+If you don’t fall under any of the above-mentioned criteria then you need not file ITR mandatorily.
+In such a case, you can file your ITR voluntarily if you wish to do so.